 According to the 2015-2016 APPA National Pet Owners Survey by the American Pet Products Association, the number of households in the United States that have at least one pet was 79.7 million or approximately 65% of the households in the United States.
 With this high percentage of households owning pets, it is no surprise that pets are a hot topic [...]

 Enforcement A recurring problem in community associations is owner compliance with the governing documents.
 An important component in the enforcement process is communication between the association and its membership.
-Members should have copies of all governing documents, which include the architectural guidelines, rules and regulations, articles of incorporation, bylaws and the CC&Rs.
-Steps in the Enforcement Process *Under Arizona law, [...]
+The Association should have copies of all governing documents, which include the architectural guidelines, rules and regulations, articles of incorporation, bylaws and the CC&Rs readily available on the association's website.
+Steps [...]

 How to Prioritize "Urgent" and "Important" Tasks A very common complaint that our law firm hears from association board members is that the board never accomplishes anything.
 Some boards complain that they spend a majority of their time “firefighting” maintenance issues and dealing with angry or litigious homeowners.
 That being said, many boards never spend time thinking about strategic long-term [...]